Lucas Resende

 Developed models to assess the effects of reopening strategies under varying vaccination and masking scenarios, informing public health decisions.

-[Outreach on Piauí Magazine] [PLOS One paper] -
+[Technical Note for Policymakers] [Outreach on Piauí Magazine] [PLOS One paper] -

 Deep Hashing via Householder Quantization